 Midler's case is different from Motschenbacher's.
 He and his car were physically used by the tobacco company's ad; he made part of his living out of giving commercial endorsements.
 But, as Judge Koelsch expressed it in Motschenbacher, California will recognize an injury from "an appropriation of the attributes of one's identity."
 It was irrelevant that Motschenbacher could not be identified in the ad.
-The ad suggested that it was he.
-The ad did so by emphasizing signs

 Lahr: 300 F.2d 256 (1st Cir.
 1962)